Rosa's Cafe

 Rosa's Cafe is an American authentic Tex-Mex fast-casual restaurant chain with beginnings in West Texas.
 Rosa's has expanded to 47 locations across Texas.
-Additionally, there are restaurants in Hobbs, New Mexico, and one franchised unit in Temecula, California.
+Additionally, there is a restaurant in Hobbs, New Mexico and Temecula, California.
 The restaurants are well known for their "Tuesdays Were Made for Tacos" promotion.

 The first Rosa's Cafe opened in San Angelo, Texas, in 1983.
 Rosa's Cafe was purchased by the Bobby Cox Companies in 1995.
 The Bobby Cox Companies also owns the restaurant chains Taco Villa and Texas Burger, as well as several non-restaurant ventures.
 Their signature dish is chicken and beef fajitas, and sour cream chicken enchiladas.